Do you want us to contact you? Please click here

 During the development of intervertebral disc (IVD), laminin is distributed pericellular in developing nucleus pulposus (NP), annulus fibrosus (AF) and vertebral bodies of rats.
 In general, a gradual shift from diffuse generalized staining of basement membrane components in the newborn towards a pericellular localization in the mature cartilage has been observed (Kvist, 2008).
 Laminin interactions with nucleus pulposus (NP) cells are distinct from that of the annulus fibrosus (AF) cells.
 The laminin chain α5 (LN511 or LN521) and corresponding receptors CD239, integrin subunits α3, α6, and β4, are to a higher level expressed in the nucleus pulposus (NP) regions and the α1 chain (LN111 or LN121) shows higher expression in AF cells (Chen, 2009).

 Laminin chains are also differentially expressed during chondrocyte differentiation.
-With the used an in vitro chick chondrocyte differentiation mode, the expression and localization of fibronectin, laminin, and their receptors were investigated.
+With the use of an in vitro chick chondrocyte differentiation mode, the expression and localization of fibronectin, laminin, and their receptors were investigated.
 The results show that fibronectin contributes to the initial cell-cell interactions but is downregulated and replaced by laminin in the in vitro cell condensation process predominantly in the central areas of the cell aggregates, that correspond to differentiating cells.
-Laminin 111 is maximally expressed at the higher level of cell aggregation and progressively decrease during the differentiation to stage I chondrocytes.
+Laminin 111 is maximally expressed at the higher level of cell aggregation and progressively decreases during the differentiation to stage I chondrocytes.
 The increase in a1, b1, and g1, LN mRNAs is paralleled by a switch in the isotype of a6 integrin subunits synthesized, from B to A (Tavella, 1997).

 The role of laminin in cartilage repair and regeneration

 It has been suggested that laminins regulate the fate and functions of chondroprogenitors and chondrocytes in cartilage repair and regeneration.
 Laminins exist in developing and normal cartilage but many studies show that the expression of laminins significantly decreased or disappears in degenerative, traumatically-damaged cartilage.
-Interestingly, the diverse expression of laminins in degenerative cartilage indicate their role in cartilage degeneration and suggests that laminin could serve as an early marker for cartilage degeneration.
+Interestingly, the diverse expression of laminins in degenerative cartilage indicates their role in cartilage degeneration and suggests that laminin could serve as an early marker for cartilage degeneration.
 An investigation of cartilage tissue and isolated chondrocytes obtained from patients with late-stage knee osteoarthritis (OA) showed significantly higher expression α1 and α5 laminins compared to healthy cartilage specimens (Schminke, 2016).
 In addition, chondrogenic progenitor cells (CPCs) in culture produced high levels of laminin chain α1 and α5 and it’s been shown that these laminins promote chondrogenesis and restoration of the chondrocyte phenotype by enhancing collagen type II, COMP and aggrecan expression, and by down-regulating collagen type II (Schminke, 2016), indicating that laminins have essential roles in promoting chondrogenesis of cartilage-forming cells.
 In degenerated cartilage sites, the laminin chain α4 has also shown to be highly expressed and has been suggested to play a deleterious role in cartilage degeneration and might aggravate cartilage damage in osteoarthritis (Sun, 2017).
 The altered laminin expression pattern and/or decreased in quantity in conjunction with the degeneration of the cartilage-like tissues, implicate the role of laminin in cartilage degeneration.

 LN511, LN332, and LN111 increase the attachment of chondrocytes in culture